 Satisfactory Academic Progress Definitions:

 Full Time is defined as borrowing $8000 or greater through the Federal Student Loan programs and averaging at least 13 earned units per trimester.
-The maximum time frame for completing the program as a full time financial aid student is 15 trimesters.

 Half Time is defined as borrowing less than $8000 through the Federal Student Loan programs and averaging at least 8 units per trimester.
 The maximum time frame for completing the program as a half time financial aid student is 24 trimesters.